walnuthq/madara-docs/docs/quickstart/appchain.md

 sidebar_position: 3
 ---

-# Using an appchain
+# Run an appchain

 ## Overview

 This guide will help you run an Appchain with Madara.

-##
+The deployed components are only available locally and are meant for testing purposes.

-1. Go run the [local chain](/quickstart/run_localchain) guide.
-Instead of choosing "Devnet", choose "Appchain"
+## Install Madara CLI and run the Appchain

-1. The CLI will ask you for SL.
-Do blah blah
+Go run the [local chain](/quickstart/run_localchain) guide.
+When prompted for "Madara mode", instead of choosing `Devnet` choose `Appchain`.

-1. The CLI will ask you for prover.
-Do blah blah
+After you've chosen `AppChain`, the CLI will ask to choose the prover.
+You should choose `Dummy` - this will essentially skip proving transactions completely.

-1. Once it's running, continue with the [use local chain](/quickstart/use_localchain) guide.
+Congratulations, you now have a functioning Appchain running!